 If you would like to deal with as much of it as possible yourself in order to cut down external costs, you can also commission technical translation only.

 We then supply a pre-formatted Word file that you can finish off yourself.

 Workflow for technical translation of Word files at PRODOC

-- If the ZIP file is bigger than 5MB, then please let us know without sending the file to us directly.
-We will then create a Sharefile user account for you with which we can exchange large files with you via a secure browser connection.
+In that case we will create a Sharefile user account for you with which we can exchange large files with you via a secure browser connection.